-Being an artist first and foremost, Rezo Gabriadze has gained an international reputation as a screenwriter, film and stage director, sculptor and puppeteer.
+Being first and foremost an artist, Rezo Gabriadze has gained an international reputation as a screenwriter, film and stage director, painter, sculptor and puppeteer.

 Gabriadze was born in the town of Kutaisi in what was then Soviet Georgia.
-He grew up in a world of arts and letters.
-As he grew creatively, his attention was drawn to film.
-He went on to write over 35 screenplays, including Soviet classic films: “Don’t Grieve”, “Mimino”, and “Kin-Dza-Dza”.
+He grew up surrounded by literature and fine art.
+As he matured creatively, his attention was drawn to film.
+He went on to write over 35 screenplays, including the Soviet film classics: “Don’t Grieve”, “Mimino”, and “Kin-Dza-Dza”.

-Among his many international awards is “Commander of the Order of Arts and Letters of the French Republic”.
+He has earned many international awards, including “Commander of the Order of Arts and Letters of the French Republic”.

 «He is indeed a creator of great ingenuity.
 His imagery is deeply personal and it brings to the theatre a quality of poetic and transcendental realism for which I know no equivalent.
 His long experience in many artistic fields now enables him to reach the ideal of the completely creative director proposed by Gordon Craig.
 His art brings an artistic force and positive human vision into European theatre at a moment when it is badly needed».